 - Polyester: The only synthetic fiber on the list, polyester wicks moisture away quickly and when combined with cotton has an even higher level of breathability and softness.

 - Eucalyptus: A natural cellulose fiber, eucalyptus fibers are derived from the eucalyptus tree’s bark and processed to form a super-soft microfiber that feels heavenly against the skin and offers air circulation and wicking properties.

 - Linen: Derived from the flax plant, linen is strong and dries quickly, making it a top choice for cooling fabrics.
 The downside to a linen blanket is that it tends to wrinkle easily, but it remains smoother when blended with other fibers.

 In general, the looser the fabric weave, the less likely the blanket will be able to trap in heat and sweat.

 - Weave: Woven fabrics are produced on a loom with threads that overlap one another vertically and horizontally.
-Woven fabrics are cooler when they have a looser weave, such as a percale weave.
+These fabrics are cooler when they have a looser weave, such as a percale weave.
 Sateen weaves create a soft material but feature tighter weaves that are more likely to trap moisture and produce sweating.

-An electric outlet is necessary for operating air-cooling blankets.
+- Power source: An electric outlet is necessary for operating air-cooling blankets.
 The small AC unit sits under the bed, and an air hose runs from the unit to the blanket above to keep a steady stream of cool (not cold) air circulating in the fabric above the sleeper.
 Air-cooling blankets often come with a heated air feature as well.

-Many cooling blankets can be laundered in cool water and tumbled dry on a low setting.
+- Ease of cleaning: Many cooling blankets can be laundered in cool water and tumbled dry on a low setting.
 Check the tag on the blanket for additional instructions, such as the need for dry cleaning or line drying.

 Our Top Picks